-5.2.1 Configuration file specification: Hyperledger-Fabric
+5.3 Configuration file specification: Hyperledger-Fabric

-A network.yaml file is the base configuration file designed in the Blockchain Automation Framework for setting up a Fabric DLT network.
-This file contains all the information related to the infrastructure and network specifications.
-Below shows its structure.
+network.yaml file is the base configuration file designed in the Blockchain tion Framework for setting up a Fabric DLT network.
+This file contains all the information related to the infrastructure and network Below specifications. shows its

 Before setting up a Fabric DLT/Blockchain network, this file needs to be updated with the required specifications.

-A sample configuration file is provided in the repo path:platforms/hyperledger-fabric/ configuration/samples/network-fabricv2.yaml yaml-language-server: \$schema=../platforms/network-schema.json
+A sample configuration file is provided in the repo path: platforms/hyperledger-fabric/configuration/samples/network-fabricv2.yaml